Student Loan Scheme Annual Report 2003

 This report is available as a download (please refer to the 'Downloads' inset box).
 For links to related publications/ information that may be of interest please refer to the 'Where to Find Out More' inset box.

-The 2002 Student Loan Scheme Annual Report provides a consolidated view of the Student Loan Scheme for the 12 months ended 30 June 2002, includes information about student borrowing in the 2001 and preceding academic years and brings together information about student loans from the three government agencies responsible for the management of different aspects of the scheme:
+The 2003 Student Loan Scheme Annual Report provides a consolidated view of the Student Loan Scheme for the 12 months ended 30 June 2003.
+It includes information about student borrowing in 2002/03 and in the preceding years, and brings together information about student loans from the three government agencies responsible for the management of different aspects of the scheme:

 - the Ministry of Education, responsible for strategic policy;

-- the Ministry of Social Development, through StudyLink, responsible for delivery of loans to students; and
+- the Ministry of Social Development, through StudyLink, responsible for the delivery of loans to students; and

 - Inland Revenue, responsible for collecting student loan repayments through the tax system and facilitating interest write-offs for eligible borrowers.

-This report also describes the ongoing work being undertaken to improve reporting on the impact of student loans, as recommended in the Auditor-General's June 2000 review of the scheme.
-This includes a set of audited financial statements.
+This report also describes the ongoing work being undertaken to improve reporting on the impact of student loans, as recommended in the Auditor-General’s June 2000 review of the availability of information on the scheme and in the follow-up report of 2003.

 Highlights from the report include:

-- The Student Loan Scheme has a provision for doubtful debts, currently calculated at 11.4% of the value of the outstanding debt.
-At 30 June 2002, the doubtful debt provision was $637 million.
+- The Student Loan Scheme has a provision for doubtful debts, currently calculated at 11.4 percent of the value of the outstanding debt.
+At 30 June 2003, the doubtful debt provision was $724 million.

-- Forecast overall average loan repayment times are estimated at 10.3 years.
+- The forecast overall average loan repayment time is estimated at 9.5 years compared with a forecast time in June 2002 of 10.3 years.

 Where to find out more